torsello/modak-notification-center/README.md

 ## Troubleshooting:

 - If you use docker compose, make sure you do not have a mysql service running on your pc listening on port 3306, docker creates a container listening on this port.
+- If you use docker compose, note that the Go service does not start until the database is 100% online.
+  This may take about 1 minute.

 ## Swagger documentation: